Photo courtesy of DLA

 The Rose Parade provides the sponsored rider and their nominating organization with an incredible opportunity to promote the life-saving and life-enhancing power of tissue donation to a national audience.

 Any AATB-accredited organization may submit a tissue recipient to be considered for this opportunity.
-Please see the 2019 Nominating Organization Agreement for more information on the benefits and responsibilities associated with the AATB Rose Parade sponsorship.

 The float rider will be selected by the AATB staff, and will be announced this summer.